CezarLeahu/privacy-policy/bookmark-commander.md

 # Privacy Policy for Bookmark Commander

-No data or personal is collected by this Chrome extension.
+No data or personal information is collected by this Chrome extension.

 ##### Contact